Antisemitism in US higher education

 Jews have faced antisemitism and discrimination in universities and campuses in the United States, from the founding of universities in the Thirteen Colonies until the present day, in varying intensities.
 From the early 20th century until the 1960s, indirect quotas were placed on Jewish admissions.
-Quotas were first placed on Jews by elite universities such Columbia, Harvard and Yale, and were prevalent as late as the 1960s in universities such as Stanford.
-These quotas disappeared in the 1970s.

-Some have perceived a resurgence of antisemitism in US higher education in the early 21st century with the growth of anti-Zionism and opposition to Israeli actions in the context of the Israeli–Palestinian conflict.
-Supporters of Israel, including US politicians, have characterized protests in solidarity with Palestine, especially those during the Gaza war and genocide accusations, as antisemitic.
-Critics of these characterizations describe them as weaponizing the accusation of antisemitism to silence solidarity with Palestine and the critique of Israel.
-In 2025, Donald Trump announced major federal funding cuts to universities he has described as antisemitic and under his administration, U.S. Immigration and Customs Enforcement (ICE) has carried out a campaign of attempted deportations of activists his administration has described as antisemitic.
+Quotas were first placed on Jews by elite universities such as Columbia, Harvard and Yale, and were prevalent as late as the 1960s in universities such as Stanford.
+A resurgence of antisemitism in US higher education in the early 21st century was directed in part by the growth of Anti-Zionism and Antisemitism by university students and facult in opposition to Israeli actions in the context of the Israeli–Palestinian conflict.
+Supporters of Israel, including US politicians, have characterized protests in solidarity with Palestine, especially those during the Gaza war and genocide, as antisemitic.
+Critics of these characterizations describe them as weaponizing the accusation of antisemitism to silence solidarity with Palestine and the critique of Israel, despite physical attacks on Jewish students on American campuses.In 2025, Donald Trump announced major federal funding cuts to universities he has described as antisemitic.
+Under his administration, U.S. Immigration and Customs Enforcement (ICE) has carried out a campaign of deportations of activists, (by cancelling their student visas) his administration has described as in-sighting antisemitic violence on campuses.

 18th century and 19th century

-Only one Jew, Judah Monis, received a college degree from an American university prior to 1800.
+Only one Jew, Judah Monis, received a college degree from an American university before 1800.
 Monis was given a job at Harvard to teach Hebrew on the condition that he convert to Christianity.
 Despite having converted and married a Christian, he was not embraced by his Harvard colleagues.

-Due to the low proportion of Jews in the overall American population (a quarter of a million out of 63 million), according to Nathan Glazer, "… before 1880 or 1890 there were too few American Jews for them to constitute a question".
+Due to the low proportion of Jews in the overall American population (a quarter of a million out of 63 million), according to Nathan Glazer, "... before 1880 or 1890 there were too few American Jews for them to constitute a question".